 About Us

-Bristol Future Talent Partnership is a collaboration of leading organisations who share the vision of making Bristol the fairest and most racially equal place to study and work in the UK.
+Bristol Future Talent Partnership brings together forward-thinking organisations committed to shaping a city where every young person has the opportunity to thrive.
+By uniting behind a shared vision—to make Bristol the fairest and most racially equal place to study and work in the UK, we create real, measurable change.

 Our Programme